-- I wrote a strong start to my story.
-I introduced my characters and setting. - I developed the story in an organized way - I described what happened in a logical order. - My characters came to life with their words and actions. - I used words and phrases to connect events. - I wrote a conclusion. - The end of my story provides a sense of closure.
+- I used a strong start to my story.

+I wrote a "hook" to catch the reader.

+I introduced my characters and setting.

+- I developed the story in an organized way.

+- I described the events in a logical order.

+- Details and descriptions made my characters come to life.

+- I used words and phrases to connect events.

+- ...
+The end of my story provides a sense of closure.
+I wrote a conclusion